- Property Assessment

 Notice of Mailing: Assessment Notices

-Pursuant to Section 311(1) of the Municipal Government Act 2000, R.S.A., Chapter M-26 as amended, the Assessment Notices for the Town of Black Diamond were mailed on or about March 2, 2017 to all assessed property owners.
+Pursuant to Section 311(1) of the Municipal Government Act 2000, R.S.A., Chapter M-26 as amended, the Assessment Notices for the Town of Black Diamond were mailed the week of March 5-9, 2018 to all assessed property owners.
 Town of Black Diamond property owners are deemed to have received their Assessment Notices as a result of the publication of this notice.